 Zuboff (2021) describes why the legitimacy ofs is essential for social stability:

 Because of this legitimacy loss, the rule-breaker gain widespread support in the political system.
 As his status gain has been dependent on legitimacy loss, it makes sense for him to seek further delegitimisation of institutions – a Strategy that so far has been adaptive for him.
-This delegitimisation has itself to be legitimised, so the rule-breaker a) turns actively against the institutions by “proving” their illegitimacy, for which he b) uses methods of inquiry that are not part if the institutions’, which further undermines the sources of their legitimacy.
+The rule-breaker a) turns actively against the institutions by “proving” their illegitimacy, for which he b) uses methods of inquiry that are not part if the institutions’, which further undermines the sources of their legitimacy.

 At the end of this downward spiral, the institution dies – or is replaced in a revolution driven by an imagined attractor.

 - Acemoglu (2006): “A Simple Model of Inefficient Institutions”

 - Zuboff (2021): “The Coup We Are Not Talking About”